Olivier-Boudeville/Ceylan-WOOPER/doc/wooper.rst

 - test the impact of using HiPE by default
 - integrate automatic persistent storage of instance states, for example in Mnesia databases
+- add a mode to support *passive* instances, i.e. pure data-structures not hosted by a specific process; should be as easy as introducing a ``new_passive`` operator, returning actually the initial state as it is
 - integrate specific constructs for code reflection
 - check that a class specified in ``execute*With`` is indeed a (direct or not) mother class of this one, at least in debug mode
 - check that referenced attributes are legit (existing, not reserved, etc.)